Lucullus: The Eastern Wars, 73–67 BC

 On his way to Cilicia, his proconsular province, Lucullus landed his legion somewhere in Asia province.
 He initially planned to march from Asia to western Cilicia and invade Pontus from the south.
 In Asia province he found the two Fimbrian legions, veterans from the previous Mithridatic Wars, waiting for him.
 Upon hearing the news of Cotta's defeat he set out to relieve the besieged Cotta in Bithynia.
 Lucullus had to fight Mithridates by land and sea therefore he assembled a large army and also raised a fleet amongst the Greek cities of Asia.
 With this fleet he defeated the enemy's fleet off Ilium and then off Lemnos.
 On land, through careful manoeuvring and trickery, he was able to trap Mithridates' army at Cyzicus.
 According to Appian and Plutarch Lucullus had 30,000 infantry and 1,600-2,500 cavalry while Mithridates was rumoured to have as many as 300,000 men in his force.
 Since Mithridates had superior numbers Lucullus refused to give battle, he decided to starve his enemy into submission.
 Lucullus blockaded Mithridates' huge army on the Cyzicus peninsula and let famine and plague do his work for him.
 Mithridates was able to escape Lucullus's siege, but most of his soldiers perished at Cyzicus.

 The Pontic fleet tried to sail east into the Aegean, but Lucullus led his fleet against them.
-He captured a detachment of 13 ships between the island of Tenedos and the mainland harbor of the Achaeans.
+He captured a detachment of 13 ships between the island of Tenedos and the mainland harbour of the Achaeans.
 The main Pontic force, however, had drawn their ships to shore at a site difficult of approach, the small island of Neae between Lemnos and Scyros; Lucullus then sent infantry by land across Neae to their rear, killing many and forcing the rest back to sea.
 Lucullus sunk or captured 32 ships of the royal fleet.

 Lucullus finished off the Mithridatic army in Bithynia and then moved through Galatia (which was allied to Rome by now) into Pontus.
 He was wary of drawing into a direct engagement with Mithridates, due to the latter's superior cavalry.
 However, after several small battles and many skirmishes, Lucullus finally defeated him at the Battle of Cabira.
 He did not pursue Mithridates immediately, but instead he finished conquering the kingdom of Pontus and setting the affairs of Asia into order.
 His attempts to reform the rapacious Roman administration in Asia made him increasingly unpopular among the powerful publicani back in Rome.